conda-forge/cdt-builds/.github/PULL_REQUEST_TEMPLATE.md

   with `custom: true` in the `cdt_slugs.yaml` file.
 - [ ] all CDT recipes have build number set by `{{ cdt_build_number }}` for
   old-style/legacy CDTs or `{{ cdt_build_number|int + 1000 }}` for new-style CDTs
+- [ ] if you see a warning about a CDT not having a license, you have added the `license_file` key in the `cdt_slugs.yaml` file with the path to the appropriate license in `licenses/`